 In Elhomwe “wisdom of this world” is translated as “wisdom of the people of this world.”
 (Source: project-specific translation notes in Paratext)

-The Greek in 1 Corinthians 5:11 that is translated as “anyone who bears the name of brother” or similar in English is translated in Huixtán Tzotzil as “those who mistakenly think they are our Christian brethren.”
+The Greek in John 10:33 that is translated as “you, though only a human being, are making yourself God” or similar in English is translated in Huixtán Tzotzil as “You mistakenly think that you are God.”
 Huixtán Tzotzil frequently uses the verb -cuy to express “to mistakenly think something” from the point of view of the speaker.
 (Source: Marion M. Cowan in Notes on Translation 20/1966, pp. 6ff.)